betsol/flowplayer-flash-plugin-rtmp/README.md

 # FlowPlayer Flash RTMP Plugin Bower Distribution

 This repository used is to install [FlowPlayer Flash][fp]: [RTMP Plugin][rtmp] using [Bower][bower].

 It's just an unpack of the original ZIP.
+Versions are removed from filenames for compatibility purposes.

 Original files can be downloaded [here][download].